 5. Maintain the board as a well-functioning, balanced team led by the chair

 The board members have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the board.
+Ultimate responsibility for the quality of, and approach too, corporate governance lies with the chair of the board.
 The board (and any committees) should be provided with high quality information in a timely manner to facilitate proper assessment of the matters requiring a decision or insight.

 The board should have an appropriate balance between executive and non-executive directors and should have at least two independent non-executive directors.
 Independence is a board judgement.
 The board should be supported by committees (e.g. audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.
 Directors must commit the time necessary to fulfil their roles.

-The Board is comprised of a Chairman, an Non-Executive Director.
+The Board is comprised of a Chairman, a Non-Executive Director.
 The roles of the Chairman and Chief Executive Officer are clearly separated.
 The Chief Executive is responsible for the operational management of the business of the Group and for the implementation of strategy and policies as agreed by the Board.